-A well-designed housekeeping plan serves more than one function.
-It not only keeps collections clean and dust-free, but also allows staff time to regularly monitor the state of the collection.
-Housekeeping can also serve as a low-budget way to support other collections care activities, such as pest management.
+A well-designed housekeeping plan not only keeps collections clean and dust-free, but also allows staff time to regularly monitor the state of the collection.
+Housekeeping can also serve as a low-budget way to support other collections care activities like pest management.

 DEVELOPING A COLLECTIONS MAINTENANCE PROGRAM

-Housekeeping tasks will vary depending upon the size, use, and type of collection; a historic house has different needs than a contemporary art museum.
+Housekeeping tasks will vary depending on the size, use, and type of collection.
 A regular schedule of daily, weekly, monthly, and semi-annual to annual tasks ensures that the entire collection receives attention and care.
 It is just as important to make sure that a collection is not over-cleaned as it is to make sure that it is cleaned, which is why a housekeeping log is an important part of a collections maintenance program.

 The Housekeeping Log

-A housekeeping log is a great way to keep track of what has been done and what has yet to be done, and any changes in the status of a collection can be recorded.
-The log should be updated upon completion of any housekeeping tasks.
-If the collection also has a pest log, the two can support one another.
-Although the format can vary, a housekeeping log should include the following: task, date, notes, and staff member name.
+A housekeeping log is a great way to keep track of what has been done and what has yet to be done.
+Record any changes in the status of an object or collection and update the log upon completion of housekeeping tasks.
+If the collection also has a pest log, the two documents can support one another.
+Although the format can vary, a housekeeping log typically includes the following: task, date, notes, and staff member name.

 Cyclical Housekeeping Schedules

-The following schedule is just a suggestion and may be modified for the particular needs of a collection.
+The following schedule is a suggestion and can be tailored to the particular needs of a collection.

 The following are general guidelines.
-For very delicate or fragile objects, always consult a conservator before proceeding with any cleaning regimen.
+For complex, delicate, or fragile objects, always consult a conservator before proceeding with any cleaning regimen.

 Bindings and text block edges can be cleaned with a cloth or vacuum.
 If the spine or boards of a book are loose or detached, avoid any cleaning procedures until they have been stabilized.
 If the binding is in stable condition and the text block is only lightly soiled, magnetic cloths are appropriate.
 If a book is very dusty or dirty (or if a book has deckled edges), it is preferable to use a vacuum to avoid pushing dirt into paper fibers or damaging delicate edges.
 Use a soft natural brush or brush attachment on the vacuum, and a micro-tool attachment meant for small areas.
 Low suction is preferable.

 When books are removed for cleaning, an entire row of books should be removed from each shelf so that the books and shelf can be safely dusted at the same time.
-Ensure that books are handled carefully and are properly supported during this process, as it is easy to inadvertently cause damage.
+Ensure that the books are kept in the same order when they are moved.
+Be sure to carefully handle and properly support the books during this process, as it is easy to inadvertently to cause damage.

 Work from the top shelf to the bottom shelf to avoid pushing dust onto surfaces that have already been cleaned.
-Transfer an entire shelf to a book truck a few volumes at a time, ensuring that the books are supported as they are moved.
-Once all of the books on a shelf are safely out of the way (and kept in order!), the shelf can be wiped down with a clean rag or vacuumed.
-A damp, clean rag can then be used to wipe the shelf down with a dilute solution of a disinfectant.
+Transfer an entire shelf to a prepared holding space (such as a worktable or book truck) a few volumes at a time.
+Once all of the books on a shelf are safely out of the way, the shelf can be wiped down with a clean rag or vacuumed.
+If desired, a damp, clean rag can then be used to wipe the shelf down with a dilute solution of a disinfectant.

-Dust ceramics with a soft natural brush monthly; consider covering the ferrule with something soft to avoid scratching the ceramic surface.
+Dust ceramics with a soft natural brush monthly.
+Consider covering the ferrule of the brush with something soft to avoid scratching the ceramic surface.
 Inspect the object for weaknesses or areas of concern before proceeding.
 Do not wash ceramics without consulting a conservator.